OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

 ## Goal of the document

-This document describes the Prebid Addressability Framework (PAF) requirements related to an ad auction.
+This document describes the OneKey framework's requirements related to an ad auction.

 ## Overview

-The Prebid Addressability Framework enhances ad auctions by instantiating an **Audit Log**, built upon the following elements:
+The OneKey framework enhances ad auctions by instantiating an **Audit Log**, built upon the following elements:
 * **Seed**
 * **Transmission Requests**
 * **Transmission Responses**